-Packers net a big win over Cougars - Austin Daily Herald
+Packers net a big win over Rockets - Austin Daily Herald

-Packers net a big win over Cougars
+Packers net a big win over Rockets

-The Austin girls tennis team set a new standard and it showed when the Packers beat Mankato East 4-3 in Paulson Courts Thursday.
+The Austin girls tennis team set a new standard and it showed when the Packers beat Rochester John Marshall 4-3 in Paulson Courts Thursday.

 The match was clinched when the No. 3 doubles team of Jaidyn Moriarty and Natalie Haynes pulled off a win over Grace Abdelkarim and Aubrey Ackman in two sets by scores of 6-3, 7-5.